sinai-uja/textflow/README.md

 # Metrics

 In this section, we introduce the different metrics offered in this Python library.
-These metrics are returned by the corresponding analyzer in a dictionary.
+These metrics are returned by the corresponding analyzer and store in the corresponding dictionary (metadata or children) of a sequence.

 - **Volumetry:** Here it calculates the number of words, number of unique words, number of characters and average word length for text.